Key takeaways

 What is wedding insurance?

-Wedding insurance is a specialist type of cover offered by a small handful of insurers in Australia.
+Wedding insurance is a specialist type of cover offered by only a couple of insurers in Australia.
 It covers unexpected mishaps or disasters that could disrupt your wedding plans, from vendor no-shows and extreme weather forcing you to reschedule to personal liabilities or a loss in the family.

 In lots of cases, you might not need a specialist wedding insurance policy – travel insurance may be enough.
 It can cover medical and hospital treatment if your wedding is overseas, cancellations and delays and lost or stolen luggage.
 Many policies will also cover you for expenses incurred if you miss the wedding or are late for it due to unforeseen circumstances.